garrandall/popular-music-data/tracks/beautiful-soul-jesse-mccartney.md

 I want you and your beautiful soul

-Ooh, your beautiful soul, yeah
+Oh, your beautiful soul, yeah
 Oh, yeah
 Your beautiful soul
 Yeah